Rethinking Creativity Evaluation: A Critical Analysis of Existing Creativity Evaluations: Creativity metrics selected for evaluation

-\textbf{LLM-as-a-Judge} uses LLMs to assess creativity at the conceptual level, complementing the linguistic diversity metrics described above.
-As the field increasingly recognizes LLMs' potential in creativity evaluation over other automated metrics \citep{organisciak, distefano2024, luchini2025automated, luchini2025multilingual}, we develop a multi-pronged LLM evaluation approach that explicitly focuses on idea-level creativity, utilizing chain-of-thought prompting, aspect-based evaluation, and clear, well-defined scoring criteria.
+\textbf{LLM-as-a-Judge} uses LLMs to assess creativity at the conceptual level, complementing the linguistic metrics above.
+Building on recent work highlighting LLMs' promise for creativity assessment~\citep{organisciak, distefano2024, luchini2025automated, luchini2025multilingual}, we conduct extensive ablations across various dimensions, \eg prompt sensitivity, model bias, model consistency, and potential data contamination, as described in~\mysec{sec:llm_ablation}, and report the results of the best-performing configuration.
+Our approach employs a multi-pronged evaluation framework that targets idea-level creativity through chain-of-thought prompting, aspect-based evaluation, and clearly defined scoring criteria.

 Our prompting strategies are tailored to each domain.
-For \textsc{creative writing}, we evaluate background setup, logic, development, and originality on a 1–5 scale.
-For \textsc{problem-solving}, we evaluate problem difficulty, solution unconventionality, and solution efficiency on a 1-5 scale.
+For \textsc{Creative writing}, we evaluate background setup, logic, development, and originality on a 1–5 scale.
+For \textsc{Problem-solving}, we evaluate problem difficulty, solution unconventionality, and solution efficiency on a 1-5 scale.
 For \textsc{Research ideation}, we assess soundness (1-4), presentation (1-4), contribution (1-4), and overall quality (1-10) using domain-appropriate scales.

-This approach allows us to capture conceptual creativity that might be missed by purely linguistic or statistical measures, providing a more holistic assessment framework.
+This approach captures conceptual creativity that might be missed by purely linguistic or statistical measures, providing a more holistic assessment framework.
 Detailed prompts for each domain are provided in the~\mysec{sec:llm_eval_prompts}.